vidocg/auth-service_GO/README.md

 ## Mapper
 For dto->entity\entity->dto mapping devfeel/mapper is used.
 Link: `https://github.com/devfeel/mapper`

+## Social network registration
+For integration with google markbates/goth is used.
+Link: https://github.com/markbates/goth To set up authentication through google you need to set up client on the google page : https://console.cloud.google.com/apis/credentials add GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET and GOOGLE_AUTH_CALLBACK to app.env NB!!! **GOOGLE_AUTH_CALLBACK** should have same value that you have used in google console Use http://localhost:9993/auth/google in bowser with locally running service to be redirected to google auth form

 # Environment variables
 For the development is used [app.env](app.env) from the root which is parsed on bootstrap by spf13/viper.
 Link: `https://github.com/spf13/viper`